fiskaltrust/rollout-doc/technical-operations/middleware/launchers/android.md

 ## Launching the Middleware
 The Middleware is started and stopped via _Android intents_, which are typically implemented by the PosCreator.
-This means that the Middleware App should be started when the POS App requires it's functionally (e.g. at startup), and e.g. closed when the POS App closes.
+This means that the Middleware App should be started when the POS App requires it's functionally (e.g., at startup), and e.g. closed when the POS App closes.